NickvanDyke/opencode.nvim/README.md

 - Select prompts from a library and define your own.
 - Inject relevant editor context (buffer, cursor, selection, diagnostics, ...).
 - Control `opencode` with commands.
+- Auto-reload buffers edited by `opencode` in real-time.
 - Respond to `opencode` permission requests.
-- Auto-reload buffers edited by `opencode` in real-time.
+- Statusline component.
 - Forward `opencode`'s Server-Sent-Events as Neovim autocmds for automation.
 - Sensible defaults with well-documented, flexible configuration and API to fit your workflow.